 The prophecies of Abba Moses the Ethiopian, do not appear in any of the Patristic writings of the time, nor his Synaxarion.
 Much like the “Constantinople Prophecy” of St. Methodius (believed to be the work of a 7th century Syrian Monophysite), none of the Church Fathers mention or quote these prophecies.
 They only appear in 20th century books about end-time prophecies.

 The 20th century became a hotbed for the dissemination of spurious prophecies attributed to various saints.
 Many of these spurious prophecies were accepted as legitimate and incorporated into the eschatology of various contemporary Elders, especially on Mount Athos.
 Moreover, antiquated and heretical “prophetic” and “visionary” texts that were never accepted by the Church—The Apocalypse of Pseudo-Methodius; The Apocalypse of St. Andrew the Fool-for-Christ, etc.—contained so many Scriptural errors, heresies, and mythological traditions that only the passages that fit into the specific eschatological teaching of Constantinople’s liberation were extracted and the remainder of the texts ignored.
+Many contemporary books omit all the heresies and false histories and only publish the verses that are “prophetic”.
+They still print the verses that say all these things would occur in the 6th or 7th Millenium but these dates have already past.
+Over the years, various monasteries under Geronda Ephraim have sold (and still sell) books containing some of these spurious prophecies.
+Elder Ephraim has also given numerous homilies to his monastics and pilgrims quoting these spurious prophecies and affirming that everything will happen “just as the Holy Fathers say it will.”
+These spurious prophecies are taught as the “consensus of the Fathers.”

 The Holy Fathers were making predictions about the last generation.
 They said, “What have we ourselves done?”